alex-y-kozlov-sandbox/helloworld-k8s/README.md

-**GH has 2 ways to public docker images: packages and ghcr.io only ghcr.io allows anonymous access to the images.
+**GH has 2 ways to public docker images: packages and ghcr.io. nly ghcr.io allows anonymous access to the images.
 Use ghcr.io**
 **GITHUB-TOKEN are used only in GitHub Action Workflow. it is a one-time secret and generated anew for every workflow run**

 [Correct Blog ](https://blog.bitsrc.io/using-github-container-registry-in-practice-295677c6f65e)